ShapeLayer/iwfcv2023-site-dev/pages/submission.md

 The post-workshop proceedings will be included in Springer Link Digital Library.
 And workshop attendees will have free access for four weeks after the post-workshop proceedings are published.

 Authors should consult [Springer's authors' guidelines] and use their proceedings templates for the preparation of their papers.
 Springer encourages authors to include their ORCIDs in their papers.
-Please kindly refer to [the editorial policies webpage] and note the importance of this.
+Please kindly refer to [the editorial policies webpage] and note the importance of this.-->

+(Blinded)